 In 2011 she was introduced to Alan Lightman—physicist, Massachusetts Institute of Technology professor, and founder of the Harpswell Foundation.
 Alan was working in Cambodia and invited Marie to visit with him.
 The pair traveled to Tramung Chrum where Marie met four women who Alan had provided with sewing lessons and machines to help them become independent seamstresses.

-In Cambodia, many women work in the capital city, Phnom Penh, in garment factories making $1.50 per day.
+In Cambodia, many women work in the capital city, Phnom Penh, at garment factories making $1.50 per day.
 They live in cramped apartments with other workers and can’t afford to travel home often to see their children.
-An independent seamstress can make twice as much money as garment workers and have the chance to work in their home village.
-Most women don’t have the opportunity to start their own business, though.
+An independent seamstress can make twice as much money as garment workers and has the opportunity to work in their home village.
+Most women can’t start their own business, though.

 Red Dirt Road is the exception.